Spacetimes with no position drift: Summary and conclusions

 \section{Summary and conclusions}

 Light rays proceeding through the Universe cross evolving condensations and voids, where the cosmic matter may move with shear and rotation.
 All those encounters cause deflections of the rays, and in general each angle of deflection changes with time.
-As a consequence, a typical observer should see the direction to each fixed light source change (in practice, very slowly) with time.
+As a consequence, a typical observer should see the direction to each given light source change (in practice, very slowly) with time.
 This effect is referred to as position drift \cite{KoKo2018}.
-A few teams of authors noted the necessity of taking this drift into account, from the point of view of both theory \cite{KrBo2011,Kras2011,Kras2012}, \cite{HaPe1988} -- \cite{KoMS2021} and observations \cite{QABC2012}.
-The theoretical approaches were by two methods: checking whether light rays reaching the observer proceed from a given light source through always the same intermediate world lines of cosmic medium (the HP \cite{HaPe1988} and KB \cite{KrBo2011} approaches) and calculating the change of direction toward a given source with respect to a reference direction, Fermi -- Walker transported along the observer world line (the KK \cite{KoKo2018} approach).
+A few teams of authors noted the necessity of taking this drift into account, from the point of view of both theory \cite{KrBo2011,Kras2011,Kras2012}, \cite{HaPe1988} -- \cite{KMSe2021} and observations \cite{QABC2012}.
+The theoretical approaches were by two methods: checking whether light rays reaching the observer proceed from a given light source through always the same intermediate world lines of cosmic medium (the HP \cite{HaPe1988} and KB \cite{KrBo2011} approaches) and calculating the change of direction toward a given source with respect to a reference plane (the Fermi -- Walker derivative of the direction vector along the observer world line, the KK \cite{KoKo2018} approach).
 The aim of the present paper was to compare the methods and results of these three approaches.
-It turned out that the HP and KB criterion of zero drift is actually stronger than that of KK.
-By the latter criterion, the expanding Stephani metric is drift-free in its full generality.
-By the former criterion, it is drift-free only when its metric functions obey additional conditions.
-With the conditions fulfilled, it becomes axially symmetric and contains the general Robertson -- Walker metric (\ref{4.12}) as a still more special case.
+It turned out that the HP and KB criteria of zero drift are equivalent, and are a necessary condition for the KK criterion to apply.
+The expanding Stephani metric is drift-free by the HP = KB criterion when its metric functions obey the additional conditions (\ref{7.13}) -- (\ref{7.15}).
+With these conditions fulfilled, it becomes axially symmetric and contains the general Robertson -- Walker metric (\ref{4.12}) as a still more special case.

 In detail, these are the results of the present paper.

 Sections \ref{intro} -- \ref{posdrift} contain the motivation (Sec. \ref{intro}), the formulae for basic quantities expressed in the semi-null tetrad defined by the observer velocity and a light ray (Sec. \ref{SNT}), and a summary of the KK approach (Sec. \ref{posdrift}).